Lab 5 – Investigating Density and Stratification in the Ocean

 - Activities could be assigned in a 3-hour computer lab, or

 - Activities could be assigned as a weekly homework assignment.

 - LO1.
-Students will demonstrate basic data literacy in graph interpretation by identifying changes in temperature and salinity with depth.
+Demonstrate basic data literacy in graph interpretation by identifying changes in temperature, salinity and density with water depth.

 - LO3.
-Students will describe the development of a seasonal pycnocline and explain the differences between temperate and polar latitudes.
+Describe the development of a seasonal pycnocline and explain the differences between temperate and polar latitudes.

 |Learning outcome||Activity 1||Activity 2||Activity 3||Activity 4|

 |Outcome 1||Introduced and Applied||Applied||Applied||Applied|